IMPORTANT: In order to receive notices and updates about any of the following, sign up for the pre-law email list.

 Shadowing

+[See above; this program is currently under development and not yet operational, but watch for updates.]
 “Shadowing” is our term for a different means of giving students experience of the legal workplace: it means arranging for a student to spend an afternoon each with a series of working lawyers, to see what an attorney’s day is like and what attorneys actually do.
-Consult with the pre-law advisor and watch for more information on this via the pre-law email list.

 Also, Catholic University’s pre-law advising program partners with the Columbus School of Law (CUA’s own law school) for a number of kinds of engagements.